For school leavers and students studying at Ukrainian universities

 Detailed information on the admission process as an exchange student can be found here:

-If you intend to study for a regular degree course (from autumn semester 2022) at the University of Bern, we refer you to the admission requirements for applicants with international high school leavers‘ certificates or degrees.
+If you intend to study for a regular degree course (from fall semester 2023) at the University of Bern, we refer you to the admission requirements for applicants with international high school leavers‘ certificates or degrees.
 Please take note of the registration deadlines:

 "You should see their faces”: Advising Ukrainian students at the University of Bern